Are You Too Nice to Lead? #leadership #peopleskills

 Alternative: Have the courage to draw on the good will you have with your team.
 Show them you believe in them and in the change.
 If you don’t believe it, why should they?

 - When You Require Emotional Support.
-Being humble and less directive can be good for your team because the void taps their talent and commitment.
-Being less confident and needing constant emotional support can scare the bejeebers out of them and earn you the label of too nice or weak to lead.
+Being humble and less directive can be good for your team as respects and taps their talent and commitment.
+Showing no confidence and needing constant emotional support can scare the bejeebers out of them and earn you the label of too nice or weak to lead.

 Alternative: Learn and understand the interplay between being confident and being humble.
 Confidence is strength for your team.
 Humbleness opens the door to growth.
 Both are valuable leadership traits.
 Lack of confidence isn’t.